Skip to main content

 1. workers.yaml contains a definition of available workers and their configuration.

-As an example the default configuration looks like this and defines a single worker named fusionCollectionExport:
+As an example the default configuration looks like this and defines a single worker named fusionCollectionExport, and another worker named afp-convert for converting AFP documents to PDF:

 jadice-flow.workers: